microsoft/bing-commerce-sdk-for-java/README.md

 ## Overview

-This contains the auto-generated SDKs that can help developers integrate with Bing for Commerce platform, both on the Search and Ingestion sides.
-The repository also contains unit tests and samples that can show you quick examples for how to use the sdks.
+This contains the generated SDKs that can help developers integrate with Bing for Commerce platform, both on the Search and Ingestion sides.
+The repository also contains unit tests and samples that can show you quick examples for how to use the SDKs.

-For more details about the proejct, please refer to the [Bing for Commerce main repository](https://github.com/microsoft/bing-commerce), or [Bing for Commerce API Documentation](https://commerce.bing.com/docs/product-search/).
+For more details about the project, please refer to the [Bing for Commerce main repository](https://github.com/microsoft/bing-commerce), or [Bing for Commerce API Documentation](https://commerce.bing.com/docs/product-search/).

 ## Getting Started

-### Prerequisits
+### Prerequisites

 * [Java Development Kit (JDK) with version 8 or above](https://docs.microsoft.com/en-us/java/azure/jdk/java-jdk-install?view=azure-java-stable).
 * [Apache Maven](https://maven.apache.org/).